Dr. Chris Nicholas Boosalis

 All TPA-related email and questions should be directed to:

-Due dates for Spring 2013 have bee posted under TPA Dates & Deadlines.
-Due dates have also been set in TaskStream.
+Due dates for Fall 2013 will be posted under TPA Dates & Deadlines.
+Due dates will also be set in TaskStream.

 TPA Orientations for Second Semester Students will be conducted in the classroom management classes (MSCP) or second semester cohort classe (SSCP).